We make delicious, wholesome, accessible food you love—made with quality ingredients you can trust.

 V8 launched Carrot Ginger and Beet Ginger, our two 100% vegetable juices.
 Each provides two full servings of vegetables in every 8-ounce glass and is a good source of vitamin A, vitamin C, and zinc.

 Many of our products—including soups, broths, cookies, and crackers—are made with animal-based ingredients.
 We remain dedicated to the humane treatment of animals and partner with our suppliers and industry experts to advance our shared goals.

-Our brand webpages are the first stop for people who want to know more about our food.
-We used to provide ingredient and sourcing information in a separate What’s In My Food website.
-In 2021, we incorporated information about key ingredients and nutrition facts right onto our brand webpages, making it easier for you to know what’s in your favorite foods.
+Our brand webpages are the first stop for people who want to know more about our food, so we incorporate information about key ingredients and nutrition facts right onto our brand webpages, making it easier for you to know what’s in your favorite foods.

-Our Quality and Food Safety team has expertise across many disciplines, including sanitation, process safety, microbiology, toxicology, and chemistry.
+Our Quality and Food Safety team includes many disciplines, including sanitation, process safety, microbiology, toxicology, and chemistry.